 Season Summary: 1982

-For the season, Williamstown won five of the 18 games to run 11th or second last.
-Its percentage of 86.3 indicated a fair degree of competitiveness and the basic aim of the Club - to consolidate its place in First Division - was achieved.
-Fotheringham, who kicked 98 goals to finish second on the VFA list, showed that he could score just as freely in First Division as he had in the lower grade, with big bags of nine goals against Sandringham in round 8, eight against Camberwell in round 12 and also Geelong West in round 15 and Coburg in round 16, seven against Werribee in round 14 and also the games mentioned above.
+Fotheringham, who kicked 98 goals to finish second on the VFA list behind Fred Cook, showed that he could score just as freely in First Division as he had in the lower grade, with big bags of nine goals against Sandringham in round 8, eight against Camberwell in round 12 and also Geelong West in round 15 and Coburg in round 16, seven against Werribee in round 14 and also the games mentioned above.
 A deadly kick for goal, he was destined to have a big impact on Williamstown's fortunes in the next few years.
 Oborne also kicked a swag of goals from the half-forward flank, his 60 earning him ninth position on the VFA list.
-Fotheringham's efforts were crowned by winning the Club's best and fairest award, from Ian Mathews and fellow first-year player Kevin Sait, as well as the Bert Hodge Memorial Trophy for leading goalkicker.
+Fotheringham's efforts were crowned by winning the Club's Andy Taylor Memorial best and fairest award, from Ian Mathews and fellow first-year player Kevin Sait, as well as the Bert Hodge Memorial Trophy for leading goalkicker.
 Fotheringham also took home the most consistent player trophy, while Ian Matthews was most improved player.
 Bob Pearman was awarded the Bill 'Darkie' Raffle Memorial Trophy for best clubman.

 After the season president Merv Hobbs was approached by the players, who wanted payment for their services and were threatening a mass walk-out.
-The Club was about $90,000 in the 'red', but In the space of about six weeks Hobbs raised $40,000 to liquidate this debt.
-Tony Hannebery, later to become Williamstown president and then VFA president, said the Club would not have survived without the input of Hobbs.
-The mercurial nature of Hobbs certainly gave 'Town the spark it needed to again become a VFA force although he didn't win a popularity poll in achieving this end.
-John Grieve recalls Hobbs as 'an abrasive fellow who rubbed a lot of people the wrong way, but he was the sort of person who was needed to change the culture of the Club.'
+The Club was about $90,000 in the 'red', but In the space of about six weeks Hobbs raised $40,000 to liquidate the debt to the playing group.
+Tony Hannebery, later to become Williamstown president and then the last VFA president, said the Club would not have survived without the input of Hobbs.
+The mercurial nature of Hobbs certainly gave 'Town the spark it needed to again become a VFA force.

 1982 playing list